AleksanderAlt/Study_Networking/README.md

 - Middleboxes — devices that inspect, modify, or filter network traffic.
 Ex Firewall, intrusion detection systems and load balancers.
 Can also block apps
 - Web proxy - works at the HTTP level, taking queries from browsers and sending them out to web servers.
 Many organizations use web proxies for caching.
 From the standpoint of a web developer, traffic from a busy proxy looks much the same as traffic from a busy NAT: queries for many users, on many actual computers, are funneled through a single public IP address
 - Hypertext Transfer Protocol Secure (HTTPS) - an extension of the Hypertext Transfer Protocol (HTTP).
 It is used for secure communication over a computer network, and is widely used on the Internet
+- Network Time Protocol (NTP) - a networking protocol for clock synchronization between computer systems over packet-switched, variable-latency data networks.
+In operation before 1985, NTP is one of the oldest Internet protocols in current use.

 ## Käsud Linuxis